Asabeneh/30-Days-Of-JavaScript/16_Day/16_day_json.md

 }
 ```

-🌕 You are extraordinary Now, you knew a light-weight data format which you may use to store data or to send it an HTTP server.
+🌕 You are extraordinary.
+Now, you knew a light-weight data format which you may use to store data or to send it an HTTP server.
 You are 16 steps a head to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises